Real equiangular lines in dimension 18 and the Jacobi identity for complementary subgraphs: Acknowledgements

 \section{Acknowledgements}

 The first author has benefited from insightful conversations with Jack Koolen and Akihiro Munemasa.
+The second author has benefited from advice from Chris Godsil.
 The first author was supported by the Singapore Ministry of Education Academic Research Fund (Tier 1); grant numbers: RG21/20 and RG23/20.